-PESA's Cattrax is a software application, for use on a compatible host PC running the Microsoft Windows[®] XP or Windows 7 Operating System, to monitor and control a variety of PESA products.
-It allows users to retrieve real-time information about the operational status of controlled devices such as QFX Series modules, PESA routers, control panels and processing frames and cards within the facility network.
-Users can also configure and monitor status of multiple PESA devices.
+PESA's Cattrax is a software application, for use on a compatible host PC running the Microsoft Windows XP, Windows 7, Windows 8 or Windows 8.1 Operating System, to monitor and control a variety of PESA products.
+It allows users to configure, retrieve real-time information and monitor the operational status of controlled devices such as QFX Series modules (Vidblox, Quadbox), PESA routers, control panels and processing frames within the facility network.

-Cattrax communicates with managed devices over an Ethernet link, by using the Ethernet function of the host PC for communication with system components.
-Cattrax can also communicate with compatible PESA devices, one at a time, using a USB port of the host PC.
+Cattrax communicates with managed devices over an Ethernet network through the host PC and can also communicate with compatible PESA devices, one at a time, using a USB port of the host PC.
 Network and USB connectivity may be used simultaneously.

-This versatile software application greatly enhances system integration possibilities for any PESA installation.
+The versatile Cattrax software application greatly enhances system integration possibilities for any PESA installation.
 Virtually any PC within your local area network (LAN) becomes a feature rich control panel for your PESA devices.
 Users familiar with menu-driven and graphical user interface (GUI) based software control applications will feel right at home with Cattrax.
 Figure 2-1 illustrates a typical screen layout of the Cattrax application.
+We have used a PESA Vidblox device for example illustrations throughout this User Guide.